 As a nutritional epidemiologist, she has worked in a variety of areas including cardiovascular disease, cancer, obesity and infectious diseases.
 Her research has included adults, children, occupational groups, and minority groups.
-She really enjoys working with the Nourish program using the seed to plate model and a train the trainer approach to help people learn to eat healthier and appreciate real food.
+She really enjoys working with the Nourish program using the seed to plate model to help people learn to eat healthier and appreciate real food.
 She has funding to support the Garden for Health classes with didactic learning, hands on gardening and cooking demonstrations for TMC employees.
 Through the UTHealth Employee Assistance Program she secured funding for Nourish to provide the popular Lunch & Learn classes for UTHealth employees to learn cooking techniques and encourage healthy eating.
 Her research focuses on overweight and obesity’s effect on cardiovascular disease, injuries, cancer and behavioral health among firefighters.
 Dr. Day explains, “I often get asked, ‘why study firefighters?’, because many people think they must all be fit, muscular and have great dietary habits.
 Unfortunately, the majority (78.4%) of firefighters are overweight or obese.
 Given how many firefighters struggle with their weight, it is no surprise they also suffer from a high rate of diseases related to obesity”.
-Cardiovascular disease is the leading cause of firefighter line of duty death, accounting for almost half of deaths.
 Our first responders help us when we are in need and as public health professionals, we can help them learn healthier eating and exercise approaches.
 She also directs the Total Worker Health doctoral program to build upon occupational safety and health efforts to prevent workplace injury and illness and promote worker well-being.
 All these programs truly embody what public health is about and allow her to work directly with people in the community.

 NHLBI R34 HL125790 A Clinic and Tech-based Diet and Fitness Intervention for Volunteer Firefighters Principal Investigator – Subcontract $631,000 09/01/2015 – 08/31/2018 Determine the comparative effectiveness of an occupational health clinician administered web- mobile lifestyle program The First Twenty® compared to the American Heart Association Life’s Simple 7 using a cluster randomized controlled trial among volunteer firefighters.
 Primary outcomes include weight, dietary intake, physical activity and cardiovascular risk score.